-What is winter solstice, what is the science behind solstices, and what are winter solstice traditions?
-Our 13 educational theme lessons, STEM learning, resources, printables and activities help teach and celebrate the solstice for kids!
+What is winter solstice, what is winter solstice celebration, and what are winter solstice traditions?
+Have fun and celebrate winter solstice ideas with 13 educational theme lessons and solstice activities for kids.

 What Is Winter Solstice?